Community Meeting on How to Protect Vulnerable Children Held in Perris After Torture Case

 A community meeting is being held in Perris Friday to discuss future ways to protect vulnerable children after 13 were found severely malnourished and living in squalor in a Riverside County home.
-Chip Yost reports for the KTLA 5 News at 6 on Jan.
+Chip Yost and Steve Kuzj report for the KTLA 5 News on Jan.
 19. 2017.

 Community Meeting on How to Protect Vulnerable Children Held in Perris After Torture Case